Harri-Renney/UWE-Parallel-Computing--Presentation/Parallel Particle Optimization Notes.md

 ## Introduction

-* PSO is a optimization algorithm (typically for simulations with complex outcomes) which is considered an evolutionary algorithm.
+* PSO is an optimization algorithm (typically for simulations with complex outcomes) which is considered an evolutionary algorithm.
 * Inspired by social behaviour of bird flocking and fish schools.
 * Fitness function for each.
 * If there are a large number of particles, this means every iteration a large number of fitness evaluations must be made.